 Sumita is a faculty member in Media Studies at the New School in New York City.
 She has a Ph.D. in Communications from the University of Illinois, Urbana-Champaign and a Ph.D. in English from Lucknow University, India.
-She served as Associate Dean in Media Studies from 2011-2014, and as Chair of Culture and Media at Lang College from 2000-2008, a program she initiated and established as a major in the college curriculum.
-She is the author of National Identity in Indian Popular Cinema, 1947-1987 (U of Texas Press 1993; Oxford U 1996); The Enemy Within (editor, 2000) and several articles in journals and anthologies, most recently in The Routledge Companion to Gender and Cinema (2016).
-Her research interests include media theory, media and globalization, film and national identity, digital cultures, and the history and philosophy of media technologies.
+She served as Associate Dean in Media Studies from 2011-2014, and as the founding chair of Culture and Media at Lang College from 2000-2008.
+She is the author of National Identity in Indian Popular Cinema, 1947-1987 (U of Texas Press 1993; Oxford U 1996); The Enemy Within (editor, 2000) and several articles in journals and anthologies, including The Routledge Companion to Gender and Cinema (2016) and Uncertain Archives: Critical Keywords for Big Data, edited by Nanna Bonde Thylstrup, Daniela Agostinho, et al (MIT Press, 2021).
+Her research interests include media theory, media and migration, film and national identity, digital cultures, and the history and philosophy of media technologies.